FredHutch/cbioportal-data-formatting/cancer_study/Readme.md

 #### This is a required file for any study to be uploaded

+This is a multiline text file and can be created using any text editor.

 # Cancer Study
 As described in the Data Loading tool page, the following file is needed to describe the cancer study: